 Clicking a subnet (here

-This section can be used to define a static route between two subnets, allowing administrators to configure reachability to a subnet from a source subnet.
+This section can be used to define a static route between two subnets.
 A route is defined on a per-subnet basis to use a particular gateway, using a configured destination and metric.

 To create a static route, click the ‘Add static route’ button to reveal the edit pane.
 Enter a Gateway IP address, select a destination subnet from the ‘Destination’ drop-down list, and edit the routing metric value if needed.
 Clicking ‘Add’ will activate the route.
 Routes can be edited and removed using the icons to the right of each entry.

-This shows the reserved IP ranges.
-This is an important subject and is treated separately in IP ranges.
+This subject is treated separately in IP ranges.

 This section displays hosts (including controllers) associated with the used addresses along with related bits of host information.